haydendonald/NodeRed-Dashbored/doc/widget.md

 * `When another node sends get to the input output the get request here`: Send get requests from other widget node inputs here

 ### Input
-The input can take in the following message:
+The input can take in the following message to get or set the value(s)
 ```
 {
     //If we should set the value or get the current value